PartTimeLegend/Publish-PGP-Keys/README.md

 Why did you do this?
 --------------------

 Boredom mainly.
-I really like automation of tasks, and as I have a repo for [my public keys](https://github.com/PartTimeLegend/PGPKeys) I wanted a way to have these use [Travis CI](https://travis-ci.org) to validate and publish the keys so I don't have to.
+I really like automation of tasks, and as I have a repo for [my public keys](https://github.com/PartTimeLegend/PGPKeys) I wanted a way to have these use Githug Actions to validate and publish the keys so I don't have to.

 How can I use PGP?
 ------------------